tamalsen2509/tamalsen2509/README.md

 A quick introduction about myself ---

-- 🔭 I’m currently working on = Building self projects
+- 🔭 I’m currently working on = As Software Engineer
-- 🌱 I’m currently exploring opportunities on Javascript/Node.js
+- 🌱 I’m currently exploring Competitive Programing and C++
-- 👯 I’m looking to collaborate on = Node.js
+-  👯 I’m looking to collaborate on = Angular and Node.js
-- 🤔 I’m looking for help with = Angular / learning a new language
+- 🤔 I’m looking for help on Competitive Programing
-- 💬 Ask me about = Anything , I love to talk with people
+- 💬 Ask me about = Anything , I love to talk with people , sharing Ideas.
 - 📫 How to reach me = tamal.sen@hotmail.com
-- ⚡ Fun fact= Food lover |A loud laugher
+- ⚡ Fun fact= Food lover |A loud laugher| Love Sports

-###  Goals for 2021 =  Learn Typescript & develop a strong foundation on Node.js | Contribute more to open source projects | Participate in competitive coding
+###  Goals for 2021 = Participate in competitive coding contests | Contribute to more open source projects
 <br/>

 ### Language & tools that I use: